 Check the AWS Region that’s displayed in the upper-right corner of the navigation bar, and change it if necessary.
 This is where the network infrastructure for Barracuda CloudGen WAF for AWS will be built.
 The template is launched in the us-west-2 Region by default.

-Note: This deployment includes Amazon EFS, which isn’t currently supported in all AWS Regions.
-For a current list of supported Regions, see the endpoints and quotas webpage.

 On the Create stack page, keep the default setting for the template URL, and then choose Next.

-On the Specify stack details page, change the stack name if needed.
+On the Specify stack details page, create a stack name if needed.
 Review the parameters for the template.
 Provide values for the parameters that require input.
 For all other parameters, review the default settings and customize them as necessary.

 In the following tables, parameters are listed by category and described separately for the two deployment options: